 Fads and classics describe concepts, styles, or ideas that are different from fashion trends.
 Classics are items that have prolonged lives and that do not necessarily go out of fashion.
 Examples of classics include: the little black dress, Converse sneakers, denim jeans, black suit jackets, a shift dress, a white button-down shirt, or a trench coat (Reilly, 2012).
 Some brands such as The Gap are famous for selling classics in addition to more fashionable items.
 Items that are fads quickly go in and out of fashion.
-Fads are in contrast to classics.
+Fads are defined in contrast to classics.
 Examples of fads could be glitter eyeshadow in the 1990s.
 Another example is the Google Glass eyewear.
 It was quite popular when it came out in the 2000s, but it did not last very long at all.

 Who determines what is fashionable?

 Gatekeepers are individuals who influence what is fashionable at a particular time.
 Examples of gatekeepers include people in marketing, designers, buyers, or others in the fashion industry to make fashions available.
-In particular, the fashion industry has great control over what is available on the market and thus is considered a major gatekeeper in aesthetics, styles, and fashions that we see in communities and cultures (Reilly, 2012)
+In particular, the fashion industry has great control over what is available on the market and thus is considered a major gatekeeper in aesthetics, styles, and fashions that we see in communities and cultures (Reilly, 2012).

 A theory is used to explain phenomena.
 Therefore, fashion theories are used to explain how and why styles and fashions diffuse across time and across cultures.

 Overall, there are many theories can help explain how and why styles or trends move or change, but these three theories are some of the basics.
 It should be noted though that they explain fashion at the broader societal level.
-There are theories that help explain theory on a more individual level.
+There are theories that help explain theory on a more individual and micro level.